cbare/DOSE/notes.md

 Like any pointy-haired boss, I want my workers to be disposable.
 The workers should to be cheap, responsible for their own spin-up, and easily replaced when they die off.

+Why is there so much useless crap in /var/log/cloud-init?
+But not the output of my user-data script?

 ### head node